 - They fled the scene or otherwise can’t be found

-- They hit you when you were on foot or on a bicycle, and your car insurance wouldn’t normally apply
+- They hit you when you were on foot or a bicycle, and your car insurance wouldn’t usually apply

 There are two types of uninsured motorist insurance: